kelvingraddick/DOCme-API/README.md

 ## Install
     $ npm install

-## Configure app
+## Configure environment variables

-Open `/helpers/database.js` then edit it with your settings.
-You will need:
+Copy the file `.env.example` to a new file named `.env` and then edit it with the environment specific settings.
+This new file will be ignored by Git (don't need to ever commit).
+The variables you will need are:

+- Environment ('development' or 'production')
 - Database host
 - Database username
 - Database password